stacs-srg/storr/record_classification/src/site/markdown/algorithms-information.md

 Each of token sets from the n-gram set is then classified using the machine learning models and a classification and confidence assigned to each code.

 From this result set of classified n-gram token sets, the set of 'valid' combinations of classifications are found.
-A set of classifications is said to be 'valid' if it is a subset of the original token set.
+A set of classifications is said to be 'valid' if 1. the codes are harmonious (we do not allow codes which belong to the same branch in the hierarchy e.g. a general code for heart disease as well as a more specific code for heart disease would not be allowed in the same multiple classification) and  2. the union of the token sets ascribed to each classification is a subset of the original token set (i.e. we do not allow token sets to overlap each other - if a word has been used to arrive at one code it may not be used in the classification of another in the same multiple classification set).

 Each valid result set is then passed through a loss function to determine the 'best' classification set.
+The loss function is akin to a set of rules that are used to make a decision between the possible sets multiple classifications that we could ascribe to a record.

-The best result set is then assigned to the original string.
+The best result (the one that minimises the loss as defined by the loss function) set is then assigned to the original string.